Azure/config-driven-data-pipeline/README.md

 # Simple Configure Driven Data Pipeline

+## Why this solution

+This repository is a solution of data pipeline that is driven by a configuration file.
+The configuration file is a JSON file that contains the information about the data sources, the data transformations and the data curation.
+The configuration file is the only file that needs to be modified to change the data pipeline. **In this way, even business users or operation team can modify the data pipeline without the need of a developer.**

-This is a simplified data pipeline solution based on Azure Databricks.
-The data pipeline can be designed in one configuration file and converted into Databricks Job as the pipeline runtime.
+This repository shows a simplified version of this solution based on [Azure Databricks](https://learn.microsoft.com/en-us/azure/databricks/scenarios/what-is-azure-databricks), [Apache Spark](https://spark.apache.org/docs/latest/index.html) and [Delta Lake](https://www.delta.io).
+The configuration file is converted into Azure Databricks Job as the runtime of the data pipeline.
 It targets to provide a lo/no code data app solution for business or operation team.

 ## Background